 Homecomin’, located at Disney Springs, truly makes guests feel like they are ‘comin’ home.’
 The menu of this restaurant, crafted by celebrity chef Art Smith, is abundant in southern, down-home cooking.
-Guests can gather around the table to enjoy food including biscuits, “Church Lady Deviled Eggs,” fried chicken, French green beans, slaw, mashed potatoes, macaroni and cheese, and sweet potatoes.
-For dessert, one can enjoy a delicious Hamilton County chocolate pecan pie.
+Guests can gather around the table to enjoy food including biscuits, “Church Lady Deviled Eggs,” fried chicken, slaw, mashed potatoes, macaroni and cheese, and sweet potatoes.
+For dessert, one can enjoy a delicious chocolate pecan pie.
 Adults who want a little something more, however, can choose the Shine Cake, a butter cake soaked in moonshine syrup.
 There is also a drink menu with abundant options, including more than a dozen wines and moonshines.

 4 – Tutto Italia

 Back in 2013, my wife and I traveled to Walt Disney World from North Carolina, where we met my parents and brother (who live in Michigan) for a long Thanksgiving weekend at the parks.
 Wanting to enjoy a big Thanksgiving meal but also realizing we were at Disney, we decided to plan a meal that would be unconventional for our midwestern family.
-Tutto Italia in Epcot’s Italy pavilion, has a menu that features a number of pasta dishes such as fettuccine and penne alla vodka.
-The restaurant also offers a handful of options for those, like my mother, who are not fans of pasta, including pan seared salmon, parmesan chicken, and steak.
+Tutto Italia in Epcot’s Italy pavilion, has a menu that features a number of pasta dishes such as fettuccine and ravioli.
+The restaurant also offers a handful of options for those, like my mother, who are not fans of pasta, including pan seared salmon, grilled chicken, and steak.
 While gathering around a large table with friends and family in Tutto Italia’s dining room is a nice, intimate escape from the busy public spaces of Epcot, the excuses of the holiday make it acceptable to try out one of the several desserts offered.
 The restaurant’s menu lists a number of authentic options, including stuffed panna cotta, tortas, tiramisu, cannoli, gelato and sorbet.

 3 – Be Our Guest Restaurant